 - Eastern Spruce Gall Adelgid: Adelges abietis is a pest of Norway spruce primarily, but occasionally damages other spruce species such as Colorado blue, white, and red spruce.
 This adelgid overwinters as a partially grown female, often referred to as a stem mother.
 This overwintering individual matures around bud break and lay 100-200 eggs.
 The eastern spruce gall adelgid may be targeted for management between 22-170 GDD’s, base 50°F (mid-April to early-May).
 This insect is non-native, and was introduced into the United States from Europe before 1900.
 Galls are small, sometimes pineapple shaped/variable, but produced on the basal portion of the shoots, such that the twig extends beyond the gall.
 Twig dieback may occur.

 - Eastern Tent Caterpillar: Malacosoma americanum eggs overwinter on host plant twigs.
 Egg hatch typically occurs when wild cherry leaves begin to unfold and young caterpillars may emerge by late-April through the first two weeks in May (90-190 GDD’s).
+Eastern tent caterpillars were seen creating webbing and feeding in Chesterfield, MA on 5/19/2020 and again on 5/26/2020.
 Susceptible hosts include cherry and crabapple.
 Other host plants whose leaves are fed upon by this native insect can include apple, ash, birch, willow, maple, oak, poplar, and witch-hazel.
-Prune off and remove egg masses from ornamental host plants by early spring.
 Eastern tent caterpillars are native to Massachusetts and have many associated natural enemies (parasites and predators) that help regulate populations.
 Unless these caterpillars are actively defoliating specimen trees in a landscaped setting, we can coexist with this particular herbivore native to our forests.

 - Elongate Hemlock Scale: Fiorinia externa is found on eastern, Carolina, and Japanese hemlock, as well as yew, spruce, and fir.
 The elongate hemlock scale may overwinter in various life stages, and overlap of many developmental stages at any given time can be observed throughout much of the season.
 Dormant oil applications for this pest can occur according to label instructions in April, roughly between 7-120 GDD’s.
 Treatments for the crawler, or mobile, stage of this insect may be made in late May through mid-June, or between 360-700 GDD’s, base 50°F. Nitrogen fertilizer applications may make elongate hemlock scale infestations worse.